-The second option, driving from Hermanus past Stanford through Napier it’s shorter if you take this route you’ll skip Gansbaai and Elim but you get more wine farms on the way.
-Napier is a lovely town with beautiful old houses, good restaurants, cosy cafes, and souvenir shops.
-Looks very beautiful in the Jacaranda season between October and December.
-If you’re a sweet tooth don’t forget to stop in Bredasdorp, next town after Napier on the way to Arniston/Stuisbaai.
-There is a cafe/shop Soetmuisberg on Long Street (the one you drive on from Napier) they sell the best ice-cream ever, for R18 you get a huge sugar cone topped with a tower of two different flavor ice-creams, from blueberry cheesecake to Bar one and chocolate flavors.
+The second option, driving from Hermanus past Stanford through Napier.
+This route is shorter you’ll skip Gansbaai and Elim but you get more wine farms on the way.
+Napier is a lovely town with beautiful old houses, good restaurants, cozy cafes, and souvenir shops.
+It looks very beautiful in the Jacaranda season between October and December.

 Arniston is a small fisherman town where many locals go for the December holiday, the highlights of the town are white-colored fisherman’s cottages at the harbor and Waenhuiskrans Cave.
 You can visit the cave only at low tide.
 The only access to the cave except the sea is through a hole in a cave at high tide it’s underwater.
-The cave is big with a beautiful view over the ocean, it looks like a cave from Pirates of the Caribbean or any other treasure hunting movie.
-The children will love it!
-No entrance fee.
+The cave is big with a beautiful view over the ocean.

 Struisbaai and Cape Agulhas

-Struisbaai and Cape Agulhas officially are two small towns but in fact one place, it’s a very quiet place out of season, in December-January and Easter many South Africans come here for the holiday.
-The main thing that attracts tourists here is the Southernmost Point of African continent, the point officially divides two oceans; the Atlantic and the Indian though there is no visible line between them.
+Struisbaai and Cape Agulhas officially are two small towns but they look more like one place, it’s a very quiet place out of season, in December-January and Easter many South Africans come here for the holiday.
+The main thing that attracts tourists is the Southernmost Point of the African continent, the point officially divides two oceans; the Atlantic and the Indian though there is no visible line between them.

-Though the point is inside Agulhas National park there is no gate or entrance fee.
-The Southernmost Point got an upgrade recently a big metal map of Africa with the main geographical attractions was installed at the tip.
-Another though local size attraction is Parrie the Stingray, a big old stingray that has been living in the harbor for many years.
+Though the point is inside Agulhas National Park there is no gate or entrance fee.
+Another local attraction is Parrie the Stingray, a massive stingray that has been living in the harbor for many years.
 Sometimes there are two or three stingrays in the harbor.
-Struisbaai has a nice long beach for swimming, running, and watching sunset or sunrise.
+Struisbaai has a nice long beach for swimming, running, and watching the sunset or sunrise.